giacomelli/EasyBuild/README.md

 ```

-Edit the project file that you want use the task, and add the follow line bellow "Microsoft.CSharp.targets" line:
+Edit the target project file that you want use the task, and add the following line bellow the "Microsoft.CSharp.targets" one:

 ```xml
 <Import Project="..\msbuilds\StartMyWebProject.targets" />

 ```

-Build your project and the web project should be started before the project build.
+Build your project and the web project (MyWebProject) should be started before the target project build.

 --------